 - Beta-ketothiolase deficiency (BKT)

-2. Fatty acid oxidation disorders.
-When your body runs out of sugar, it usually breaks down fat for energy.
-A baby with fatty acid oxidation problems can’t change fat into energy.
+- Fatty acid oxidation disorders.
+During digestion, the body breaks down fat into fatty acids for energy.
+A baby with fatty acid oxidation problems can’t change fat into energy properly.

 - Medium-chain acyl-CoA dehydrogenase deficiency (MCAD)

 - Amino acid metabolism disorders.
 Babies with these problems can’t process certain amino acids properly in the body.
 Amino acids help build protein in your body.

 - Argininosuccinic aciduria (ASA)

 - Classic phenylketonuria (PKU)

 - Tyrosinemia type I (TYR I)

 - Endocrine disorders.
 These problems affect the glands that make hormones.
 Hormones are chemicals made by the body.
 Hormones help with many processes in the body, like growth and development.